 Stockton is a large city located in the state of California.
 With a population of 311,178 people and 75 constituent neighborhoods, Stockton is the 13th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stockton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Stockton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stockton are a mix of both white- and blue-collar jobs.
 Overall, Stockton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stockton who work in office and administrative support (14.88%), sales jobs (9.35%), and management occupations (5.99%).
+There are especially a lot of people living in Stockton who work in office and administrative support (12.20%), sales jobs (9.44%), and management occupations (5.92%).

 The per capita income in Stockton in 2010 was $22,904, which is lower middle income relative to California and the nation.
 This equates to an annual income of $91,616 for a family of four.
 However, Stockton contains both very wealthy and poor people as well.

 Stockton is an extremely ethnically-diverse city.
 The people who call Stockton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Stockton, accounting for 42.20% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Stockton residents report their race to be White, followed by Asian.
-Important ancestries of people in Stockton include German, Irish, English, Italian, and Portuguese.
+People of Hispanic or Latino origin are the most prevalent group in Stockton, accounting for 42.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Stockton residents report their race to be Asian, followed by White.
+Important ancestries of people in Stockton include German, Irish, English, Italian, and African.

 The most common language spoken in Stockton is English.
 Other important languages spoken here include Spanish and Tagalog.